madcodemonkey/Angular.Msal.Examples/AngularMsalB2cPopup/README.md

-# Notes on Angular Msal.js B2C Redirect Example
+# Notes on Angular Msal.js B2C Popup Example

 ## Reconfigure to use your own B2C tenant
 1. Azure portal